Skip to page content

 • Phineous Trout - Phineous is the reporter who announces the winners of the Golden Ticket contest throughout the show.
 The role requires some singing, so cast a boy or a girl with a great announcer's voice and good stage presence.
 Gender: Male Vocal range top: C5 Vocal range bottom: B3

-• Oompa-Loompa Chorus - The Oompa-Loompa Chorus, including Oompa-Loompas 1-5, can be as small as a handful of performers or as large as your stage and theater can accommodate.
+• Oompa-Loompa - The Oompa-Loompa Chorus, including Oompa-Loompas 1-5, can be as small as a handful of performers or as large as your stage and theater can accommodate.
 Consider casting your youngest performers as Oompa-Loompas (like the sixth grade chorus) and augment them with a handful of older students who can take the lead and serve as Oompa-Loompa wranglers.
 Gender: Any Vocal range top: A4 Vocal range bottom: A3

 • Mrs. Gloop - Mrs. Gloop is Augustus' mother who has overindulged her son with food.
 She accompanies Augustus on the tour of the factory, and sings